pritam-roy-99/Graph-State-Encrypted-Cloning-Algorithms/README.md

 ## Overview

-This repository implements an exact certification framework for determining when a graph state can serve as a resource for multiparty encrypted quantum cloning under a fixed sector-wise two-Pauli encoder.
+This repository implements an exact certification framework for determining whether a graph state can serve as a resource for multiparty encrypted quantum cloning under a fixed sector-wise two-Pauli encoder.

-The central point is that **full signal-noise cut rank is sufficient, but not necessary in general**.
+The main structural point is that **full signal-noise cut rank is sufficient, but is not necessary in general**.

-For even numbers of encrypted outputs, full cut rank remains necessary and sufficient.
-For odd numbers of outputs, certain rank-deficient graph states can still support exact recovery when the complete cut kernel is compatible with the chosen encoder.
+For even $m$, full cut rank is necessary and sufficient.
+For odd $m$, certain rank-deficient graph states can still support exact recovery when the complete cut kernel is compatible with the chosen encoder.

-The implementation therefore goes beyond a rank-only test and checks the exact graph-state condition
+The implementation therefore goes beyond a rank-only test and evaluates the exact graph-state condition

-$\ker\!\left(B_{S\mathcal N}^{\mathsf T}\right)\subseteq\mathcal E_{P,Q}^{(m,k)}(A_S)$,
+$\ker(B_{S\mathcal N}^{\mathsf T})\subseteq\mathcal E_{P,Q}^{(m,k)}(A_S)$,

-where:
+where

 - $S$ is the signal subsystem,
 - $\mathcal N$ is the common noise/key subsystem,